RudiFolla/LaravelTest/README.md

 ## About this project

-After cloning this project you will need to run this command:
+After cloning this project you will need to run this command to install all the packages:

+         composer install
+then rename the file **.env.example** and modify the fields about the database and the smtp with the ones that you have

+after that you will nedd to create all the tables of the database with this command:

          php artisan migrate:fresh --seed